-How do you describe a kitchen with exposed brick walls, stone floor, and a big black La Cornue?
+A historic stone mansion kitchen has exposed brick walls, stone floor, and a big black La Cornue.
+Wow.

-Franco-rustic, maybe.
+The charm of a stone mansion kitchen cannot be understated.
+Even at 16 x 14-feet, the kitchen at Maus Park, a stately historic home near Toronto, is impressive.
+Built from local Canadian stone in the 1850s, and owned by an antique dealer, it has a definite Franco-rustic, air.
 Oil paintings in gilded frames flank the range’s stainless back guard which supports a pot filler faucet and matching Viking hood.
 More charm is ladled on by marble-topped country cabinets (notice open storage below the drawer on the left).
 Gobs of accessories (note the stainless storage rack over the painting on the right), and a starched towel may betray an overzealous stylist however there are real features here, plus a super mix of antique and new.

 In the elegant pantry, a butler’s tray holds a coffee pot, cups and other table accessories.